Jakkarin-Promsee/CTerminalPlotLib/README.md

 `CTerminalPlot` is a lightweight C library designed for **table plotting** and **scatter plotting**  graphs directly in the terminal, using the `CP_UTF8` encoding codepage identifier.
 This library provides a quick and real-time data visualization solution with a default resolution of 30x90 pixels, which can be scaled up depending on your terminal's capabilities.
 With syntax similar to `Matplotlib`.

 ## Features
-- **Lightweight Design:** Optimized for embedded systems and semi-computer platforms like Arduino and NodeMCU which have less memmory and cpu power.
+- **Lightweight Design:** Optimized for embedded systems and semi-computer platforms like Arduino and NodeMCU which have less memory and cpu power.
 - **Adjustable Data Types:** Supports multiple data types, including `bool` (1 bit), `char` (1 byte), `int` (4 bytes), `float` (8 bytes), and `double` (16 bytes).
 - **Flexible Storage Management:** Using dynamic adjustment of rows, columns, and parameter declarations to optimize memory usage.
 - **Matplotlib-Like Syntax:** Offers a familiar syntax for those accustomed to Python's Matplotlib.
 - **Multi-Parameter Support:** Enables plotting multiple variables simultaneously with automatic and customizable controls.
 Which variables have diffent color on graph.
 - **Search Function Support:** Have function to search data with multiple parameter.
-- **UTF-8 Encoding:** Displays graphs with graphich and colored lines in the terminal, enhancing readability.
+- **UTF-8 Encoding:** Displays graphs with graphics and colored lines in the terminal, enhancing readability.

 <br><br>
 # Getting Started